formal inquiry or systematic study

 - outline of the findings of fact

 - findings and recommendations based on the evidence generated and analysis

-Simon is a CA Accredited Business Valuation expert, Chartered Accountant and a Certified Fraud Examiner.
-Simon specialises in providing forensic accounting and valuation services.
+Simon is a CA Accredited Business Valuation expert in Brisbane, Chartered Accountant and a Certified Fraud Examiner.
+Simon specialises in providing forensic accounting and business valuation services in Brisbane.
 Prior to founding Lotus Amity, he was a Forensic Accounting partner with BDO Australia and led their National Forensics practice.
 He has worked as a forensic director for a major offshore forensic accounting practice which included assisting in multi-billion-dollar litigation in relation to the giant Bernie Madoff Ponzi scheme.
 Simon provides valuation services in disputes, for raising finance, for restructuring, transactions and for tax purposes.